-Describes property settings, indicating which actions the project system should perform on a game asset file of a supported type.
+This topic describes property settings that indicate which actions the project system should perform on a game asset file of a supported type.
 For example, you can set file properties to indicate the importer and processor to be used for the game asset file.

-In addition to the standard properties, XNA Game Studio content files have additional custom properties: Asset Name, Content Importer, and Content Processor.
+In addition to the standard properties, XNA Game Studio Express content files have additional custom properties: Asset Name, Content Importer, Content Processor, and XNA Framework Content.

-The name of the managed object generated by the Content Pipeline from the game asset.
-At run time, this name is used to load the managed asset by using the ContentManager.Load method.
+The name of the managed object, generated by the Content Pipeline from the game asset.
+This name is used at run time to load the managed asset, using the ContentManager.Load method.
 The default name is the original file name without the file extension.

 The name of the importer for the related game asset.
-The list contains both custom importers referenced by the content project and standard importers provided by XNA Game Studio.
+The list contains both local importers and standard importers provided by XNA Game Studio Express.